Homemade Torrone Italian Nut Nougat

 An Italian nougat recipe is perfect around Christmas time and other holidays.
 It makes one of the best gifts nobody can resist its chewy, sticky texture.

 Italian nut nougat can be hard or soft and medium-sweet or very sweet.
 You can even find chocolate covered white nougat in Italy.
 Store-bought or homemade torrone is typically served after lunch or dinner around Christmastime.
-Many Italian families serve it with mandarin oranges or with dried dates or figs. Once you know how to make torrone, you will want to make this perfect edible gift all the time.

 If there is any left over after the festivities, it can be chopped and used in cheesecake, semifreddo or sprinkled over ice cream.
 Chocolate torrone and homemade nougat is really versatile, another reason to make your own Italian candy!